Preventing Money Laundering and Financing of Terrorism

 The Suspicious Transaction Reporting Office (STRO) is responsible for receiving STRs.
 Filing of STRs provides the authorities with information so that investigation and appropriate enforcement actions can be taken.

-A list of common suspicious indicators can be found in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021.
+A list of common suspicious indicators can be found in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 (PDF, 753KB).
 RESs/EAs who suspect that you are working with persons or properties connected to ML/TF are required by law to report the suspicion to STRO through the STRO Online Notices And Reporting (SONAR).
 RES will need to file an STR through your EA.
 RES/EAs are only required to file an STR and are not expected to conduct investigations.

 The RES/EA’s identity is confidential and protected by law, and any information disclosed by you will not be admitted as evidence in any civil or criminal proceedings.